ThomasVilet/thomasvilet/README.md

 ## 🎓 Background

 I graduated from **DePauw University** with a B.S. in Computer Science, earning **5x Dean's** List honors.
-I was a member of the Men's Varsity Soccer team, earning the **Biggest Impact Off the Field Award** when injury prone!
+I was a member of the Men's Varsity Soccer team, earning the **Biggest Impact Off the Field Award** when injury prone.
 🐅 Go Tigers!

 Feel free to connect!